Memnoch1244/Aard-Showmap-Reloaded/README.md

 - showmap list       - Lists all available area maps.
 - showmap reload     - Reloads the plugin

-Credit to Pwar for the original idea.
+Credit to Pwar for the original Showmap plugin.

 Thanks to The Midgaardian Publishing Group and Boot Camp for hosting maps and providing VI support.